JHUAPL/EstimatingDisplacedPopulations/README.md

 # Tools for IDP and Refugee Camp Analysis

-This code was developed by [JHU/APL](http://www.jhuapl.edu) to demonstrate how artificial intelligence and machine learning can be leveraged for IDP and Refugee Camp planning and safety monitoring.
+This code was developed by [JHU/APL](http://www.jhuapl.edu) to demonstrate how artificial intelligence and machine learning can be leveraged IDP and Refugee Camp planning and safety monitoring

 ## References